Key course information

 Study, Assessment and Qualifications

-- This is a distance learning course.
-This means learners do not have to attend college for lessons or sessions with a tutor.
+This is a distance learning course meaning learners do not have to attend college for lessons or sessions with a tutor.
+Learners are given a personal log in to e-assessor where they will submit their work for each unit.
+Once work is submitted this is automatically sent to the Assessor for marking.

 Additional Costs and Information